Cubie87/cubie87.github.io/posts/frameworkLaptop/frameworkLaptop.md

 #### General USB 4 Thoughts

 USB 4 has a bunch of "optional" features from Thunderbolt that _can_ be implemented.
 I'm still unsure as to exactly which ones are implemented in the FW.

-~~Furthermore, I've found that the the left USB 4 port is able to output display on HDMI and DisplayPort on the WD19TB, but using the Thunderbolt Passthrough for DisplayPort also sometimes works.
-Sometimes, it doesn't work, and when it does work, sometimes the DP display (not type c) to flickers quite a lot.~~

-~~On the right USB 4 port, it's easily able to do Dual DisplayPort (DP + DP over TB Passthrough) without issue.~~

-See: [The FW AMD Driver Saga](#the-fw-amd-driver-saga) but tldr is that you need additional AMD drivers for this to work, the FW provided drivers are not enough.
-Otherwise looks good and a highly implemented port.
-Exact features are undetermined.

-#### PCIe Passthrough

-~~Unfortunately, when testing with the Aorus Gaming Box (1070), the Framework laptop did not detect a new device being plugged in (no windows "new device sound"), and indeed did not charge from the Gaming Box either.
-Notable is a lack of drivers that I have installed for the gaming box (mixing AMD and NVidia probably isn't the best idea, and I don't intend to use it in this state anyway), so that may contribute to the non-functionality, but I would still expect that Windows detects the new device.~~

-~~Further evidence of it not being functional is that the laptop does not charge from the eGPU box when plugged into it.
-Attempting to install drivers, the error provided is that no compatible GPU devices found.~~

-~~To be updated with more information soon.~~ See: [The FW AMD Driver Saga](#the-fw-amd-driver-saga) but tldr is that it needs additional AMD drivers for this to work, the FW provided drivers are not enough.
-Otherwise eGPU is detected and works, but doesn't appear to charge from it.
+Overall, for my use case, it has been without issue, other than the driver saga outlined [here](#the-fw-amd-driver-saga).

 #### Keyboard